crawley-dev/Falling-Sand/README.md

 - Re-write cell structure:
   - add x,y acceleration
   - store as 4 bits each, 0-15, 1 byte of data total
-  - ^^ is it worth doing? would need to re-interpolate bits to u4 value.
 - floats too expensive to store, not doing += (gravity \* deltaTime)..
 - y = mx + c algorithm for traversing non 1x1 y:x vectors.
-- base off of implemented water distribution.

 ### Saving // Loading game state: